 It is possible for a blocked host to become unblocked even

-HOSTS if activity from other hosts has occurred since
+HOSTS if activity from other hosts has occurred

 The host cache is enabled by default.
 To disable it, start the